moodlebox/moodlebox.net/content/en/help/install-the-moodlebox.md

 ### Step 2: Copy the disk image on the microSD card

-For this task we recommend that you use the [Raspberry Pi Imager][rpi-imager] utility, which will __automatically__ download the MoodleBox disk image for you.
+For this task use the [Raspberry Pi Imager][rpi-imager] utility, which will __automatically__ download the MoodleBox disk image for you.
 Please also apply the recommended settings when copying the image.

 &Gt; [More information here][3]